huggingface/blog/tf-serving-vision.md

 TF Serving's request payload format specification for the REST endpoint is available [here](https://www.tensorflow.org/tfx/serving/api_rest#request_format_2).
-Within the `instances` we can pass multiple encoded images.
+Within the `instances` you can pass multiple encoded images.
 This kind of endpoints are meant to be consumed for online prediction scenarios.
 For inputs having more than a single data point, you would to want to [enable batching](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/batching/README.md) to get performance optimization benefits.

-Now we can call the API:
+Now you can call the API:

 ```py
 headers = {"content-type": "application/json"}